owl77/Idris2_formalizations/README.md

 Investigations into the Idris2 proof assistant and some formalizations

-Id there a proof assistant which combines the best aspects of Coq/Rocq and Agda?
+Is there a proof assistant which combines the best aspects of Coq/Rocq and Agda?
 We would like the construction of proof-terms be done in a natural deduction style, close to actual mathematical practice (at least for the proofs of category theory).
 This is different at once from the top-down method of constructing proofs in Coq/Rocq and from the emacs interface of Agda and its system of refinement, filling holes, etc.

-Dependent type theory - extensions of type theories such as used in Ocaml and Haskell - seem to us philosophically, computationally, logically and practically the best foundation for mathematics.
+Dependent type theory - extensions of type theories such as used in Ocaml and Haskell - seems to us philosophically, computationally, logically and practically the best foundation for mathematics.
 The elegant Idris 2 proof assistant - which we could call an idealized version of Agda (but with linear types!) - seems to be  most promising.
 It is simple and versatile and can work with emacs, vim or nano.
 Could we use it as a basis to develop our natural deduction style interactive theorem proving?

 Idris 2 with its REPL in facy feel like a enhanced version of Ocaml or Haskell (upon which it is based) - but it is not so easy to install (we are running it on an Ubuntu virtual machine in whih we need rlwrap to get command history).